bradjacobs/excel-to-csv/README.md

 Most cases below appear to be pretty rare (subjectively)

 * Sometimes simple numeric values will be returned in a decimal format (and vice versa).
     * i.e. expected "7" but got "7.0" or expected "7.00" but got "7"
 * Sometimes 'zero' and 'blank' can get mixed up.
     * i.e. expected "" but got "0.0"
 * Advanced parser can throw an exception if encounters a cell without a CellReference
     * a poi-examples class [XLSX2CSV.java](https://github.com/apache/poi/blob/trunk/poi-examples/src/main/java/org/apache/poi/examples/xssf/eventusermodel/XLSX2CSV.java) shows a proposed solution, but it only works in a handful of cases.
 * Certain Linked or Embedded Objects typically render as "#VALUE!"
 (Pictures, Stock, Geography, etc.)
 * Special or Custom Formats may sometimes render incorrectly.
     * most often noticed with date, time, or numeric values.
     * the ;;; format currently will _NOT_ produce a blank value
 * Number precision can sometimes be off (appears to be rare).
     * Examples:
         * "33.8192973" vs "33.8192974"
         * "0.1245" vs "0.124500000"
         * "0.29999" vs "0.2999900001"
 * Cells of type DataBar or IconSet will show a value, even if marked as "icon only"

 Also note the following is 'Expected Behavior'
 * Cells with 'error values' (#NAME?, #VALUE!, etc.) will appear as such in the output CSV file
 </details>

-## AlternateImplementations
+## Alternate Implementations
 Searching on the web can yield alternate solutions that require less code.
 However, they seem to usually not handle "large" Excel files or don't always handle Blank rows and columns very well

 <details>